ASPP/2022-bilbao-profiling-cython-numba/02-cython-distrib/README.md

 - [meson.build](02-cython-distrib/meson.build)
 - [setup.py](02-cython-distrib/setup.py)

+Exercise:
+    0) have a look at the different files
-Exercise: install the module so that it can be imported from anywhere:
+    1) install the module
+    2) make sure it can be imported from anywhere:

     cd /
     python -c 'import integrate_f6; print(integrate_f6)'

+    3) call the `integrate_f6` function from the Python interpreter after importing the module

 --

+How to install:

 The "new" way is to use `pip`: